 Daily Functional Fitness

 Long ago I decided that daily Functional Fitness was going to be the way for me to go if I was to exercise and stay in any kind of shape at all.
-This past year I have adjusted my diet to include a lot more whole foods and to use functional fitness as my exercise program.
+This past year I have adjusted to a Ketogenic lifestyle that includes a lot more whole foods and I use functional fitness as my exercise program.
 As a side effect and without effort on my part other than the above, I have dropped 51 pounds that needed to go.
-When I had my annual physical the doctor was very excited because all the labs showed that I am healthier this year than I was last year at this time.
+When I had my annual physical the doctor discovered through the blood work that I had a health issue that needed to be addressed.The pounds had to go in the fastest possible time without putting a strain on my health in general.
+That made it extra easy to make the changes.
 I have more pounds to drop (the curse of being a chef) and I plan to share with you what I do so perhaps if you want to drop a few pounds or just want to add a little Daily Functional fitness to your life, you will join me.

 Functional fitness can be thought of as working out for “real-life” situations.
 You prepare your body to allow you to do the normal things that you do, day in and day out.
 This is the reason that most people want to be fit in the first place.
 Not everyone wants to exercise so they can run marathons and compete in weightlifting tournaments.
 Most people just want to be strong and healthy enough to live their life and go about their daily routine.

 The Mayo Clinic, a globally recognized health authority, defines functional fitness as: